Sage

 The Result Variable

-Tusk supports the Result variable in fuctions; MiniCalc does not.
+Tusk supports the Result variable in functions; MiniCalc does not.

 More Data Types